 It wasn’t Zionism.
 Most European Jews rejected Zionism at that time.

-Granted, Jews were prominent in the depravity of Weimar, but they were only 1% of the population.
-Weimar depravity involved a lot of the other 99% too.
+Granted, Jews were prominent in the depravity of Weimar, but they were only 1

 It wasn’t Jewish (((standoffishness, general assholery, and being unfriendly to mean towards Gentiles))).
 The German Jews were the most assimilated Jews in history, and the above behavior tends to be associated with the Orthodox.